licitdev/docs/configuration/data-model/relationships.md

 - id
 - author (a field that is not translated)
 - date_published (a field that is not translated)
-- translations (A Translations O2M alias field, allows access to items from article_translations)
+- translations (A Translations O2M alias field, does not exist within the data table.
+Allows access to items from article_translations)
 ```

 ```